lordmulder/LameXP/doc/Manual.md

 In order to start the installation process, simply double-click on the downloaded LameXP **setup program**, e.g. ``LameXP.yyyy-mm-dd.Release-Static.Build-xxxx.exe``.

-*Note:* Shortly after launching the setup program, an [UAC](http://en.wikipedia.org/wiki/User_Account_Control) (User Access Control) dialogue may appear.
+Shortly after launching the setup program, an [UAC](http://en.wikipedia.org/wiki/User_Account_Control) (User Access Control) dialogue may appear.
 This is a standard Windows security feature, so don't worry!
 You have to choose "Yes", if you wish to continue the installation process.

+*Note:* If you wonder why Windows suggests that the LameXP setup program originates from an "unknown publisher", despite the fact that it was downloaded from the official web-site, then please the explanation [here](http://lamexp.sourceforge.net/doc/Manual.html#q-why-are-the-lamexp-binaries-not-digitally-signed)!

 ![Figure](img/lamexp/setup_1a.png)